yuanli22/RCUDA/README.md

 # RCUDA

 This is an R GPU computing package via NVIDIA CUDA framework.
 It consists of wrappers of cuBLAS cuRAND libraries and self-defined CUDA functions.
-By defining gpu objective in R environment, we want to provide a high performance GPU solution of linear algebra and random number generators.
-Our package enables user to keep as much work on GPU side as possible that avoids unnecessary memory operation between CPU and GPU.
+By defining gpu objective in R environment, we want to provide a high performance GPU solution to linear algebra and random number generators.
+Our package enables users to keep as much work on the GPU side as possible and avoid unnecessary data transfer between CPU and GPU.

 ## Prerequisities